Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Gambel's Quail

 These ground dwelling birds have made some amazing adaptations in order to survive the harsh desert habitats they typically call home.
-Ninety percent of their diet comes from plants so most of the water needed for them to survive comes right from their food!
+Ninety percent of a Gambel's quail's diet comes from plants so most of the water needed for them to survive comes right from their food!
 The young quail are able to take flight at a very young age to help avoid predators like foxes, coyotes, and snakes.
 While hiking through the park you may “flush” a covey (group) of quail and their explosive escape will certainly startle you at first, but the memory of their acrobatics as they dodge and turn through the desert vegetation will help complete a fond memory of the experience.

 Red-Spotted Toad